KaylaS1/Project3_Wildfire/.ipynb_checkpoints/README-checkpoint.md

 # Kala Final Project 3 - Predicting wildfire from satellite images

 ## Built a CNN model and used pre-trained ML models to predict wildfire.
 I used a combination of a CNN model and pre-trained ML models to train, test and predict wildfires.
+I also included NLP and GenAI models to ask random questions about wildfires and prevention.

 ### Data Source - https://www.kaggle.com/datasets/abdelghaniaaba/wildfire-prediction-dataset
 ### Original Data Source - https://open.canada.ca/data/en/dataset/9d8f219c-4df0-4481-926f-8a2a532ca003